gomeslucasm/Loudspeaker-Frequency-Response/README.md

-# Sound speaker Frequency Response
+# Speaker Frequency Response

-Matlab scripts for processing combined frequency response, using far and near impulse reponse measurement of a sound speaker .
+Matlab scripts for processing speaker frequency response by taking a merge of *far* and *near* impulse reponse measurement.

 <p align="center">